 - Kim Worth

-Board members passionate about the work of the Women's Resource Agency guide the organization to reach its fullest potential.
-We currently have a board of directors consisting of 11-13 active members.
+Board members are passionate about the work of the Women's Resource Agency and guide the organization to reach its fullest potential.
+We currently have a Board of Directors consisting of 18-20 active members.
 Each represents different segments of our community and brings gifts of time, talent and resources.
-The four officers of the Board are president, vice-president, treasurer, and secretary.
-Each board member serves on one or more standing committees : Executive Committee, Finance Committee, Programs Committee, Governance Committee and Resource Development Commitee.
+The four officers of the Board are President, Vice-President, Treasurer, and Secretary.
+Each board member serves on one or more standing committees: Executive Committee, Finance Committee, Programs Committee, Governance Committee and Resource Development Committee.